Latimore (musician): Life and career

 Latimore moved to Malaco Records in 1982, releasing seven albums of modern blues music with that label.
 He briefly left the label in 1994 and released a song for the J-Town label, Turning Up The Mood, before returning to Malaco in 2000 with You're Welcome To Ride.
 Next, Latimore recorded an album with Mel Waiters' label, Brittney Records, called Latt Is Back.

-Later, Latimore collaborated with Henry Stone on a new record label called LatStone; which released his first new album in six years, Back 'Atcha.
+In October, 2007 Latimore collaborated with Henry Stone on a new record label called LatStone which released his first new album in six years called Back 'Atcha.

-He has continued to work as a session pianist.
-He appeared most recently on Joss Stone's albums, The Soul Sessions (2003) and Mind Body & Soul (2004), along with fellow Miami music veterans Betty Wright, Timmy Thomas and Willie Hale, and made an appearance in May 2014 on The Tonight Show Starring Jimmy Fallon.
+He continued to work as a session pianist.
+He appeared most recently on Joss Stone's albums, The Soul Sessions (2003) and Mind Body & Soul (2004), along with fellow Miami music veterans Betty Wright, Timmy Thomas, and Willie Hale, and made an appearance in May 2014 on The Tonight Show Starring Jimmy Fallon.

 In 2017, Latimore was inducted in to the Blues Hall of Fame.

+Latimore died on August 22, 2026, at the age of 86.
+His place of death is reported variously as Tampa or Riverview, Florida.